Sonargaon Ancient Kingdom of Bangla

 Sonargaon (Bengali: সোনারগাঁও; also transcribed as Sunārgāon, meaning City of Gold) was a historic administrative, commercial and maritime center in Bengal.
 Situated at the center of the Ganges delta, near the old course of the Brahmaputra River, it was the seat of the medieval Muslim rulers and governors of eastern Bengal.
 Sonargaon was described by numerous historic travelers, including Ibn Battuta, Ma Huan, Niccolò de' Conti and Ralph Fitch, as a thriving center of trade and commerce on the silk route.
 It served as the capital of Sultan Fakhruddin Mubarak Shah, Isa Khan and the Baro-Bhuyan Confederacy.
 The area is located near the modern industrial river port of Narayanganj in Bangladesh.
 Today, the name Sonargaon survives as the Sonargaon Upazila (Sonargaon Subregion) in the region.

-The 7th voyage of Zheng He's fleet map based on analysis by
+The 7th voyage of Zheng He's fleet map based on analysis by Edward L. Dreyer shows that Hong Bao and Ma Huan visited Sonargaon in 1432. |

 History of Sonargaon :-